Government programs offer financial support to help you retrofit your home. But with so many options out there, it can be hard to know where to start.

 I own my condo

 As a condo owner, your eligibility for incentives depends on your specific condo situation, the size of your condo building, and in some cases, the rules of your condo board.
 You’ll need to check with your condo board or condo agreement for details.
-As a rule of thumb, any structural changes or changes to shared systems will need to get collective approval from your condo residents.
-Changes that affect your unit only (light bulbs, energy efficient appliances, unit-specific heating or cooling units) are up to you.
-With that in mind, here are some of the incentives that you may be eligible for as a condo resident.
+You could be eligible for:

 Your condo building or development may be eligible for: